drocheam/optrace/docs/source/usage/focus.rst

 For focus search you will need to trace the :class:`Raytracer <optrace.tracer.raytracer.Raytracer>` geometry.
 The :meth:`focus_search <optrace.tracer.raytracer.Raytracer.focus_search>` function is then called by passing the focus mode and a starting position.
-Focus Search then tries to find the focus in a search region between the last lens (or the outline) and the next lens (or the outline).
+The search takes place around the starting point, with the search region between the largest z-position of the last aperture, filter, lens or ray source and the smallest z-position of the next aperture, filter, lens or outline.

 .. testcode::